+Minor emissions from cars, light-duty vehicles, and larger earth-moving equipment will occur during construction.
 Research emissions may emit low levels of hazardous air pollutants or criteria pollutants (i.e., ozone, carbon monoxide, suspended solids, sulfur dioxide, lead, nitrogen oxide as defined by the Clean Air Act.
 Given the limited quantities of materials used in bench-scale activities (see item 4 below, Chemical Storage/Use") such emissions would not have a significant impact on the environment.
-Any research activities involving the use of chemicals in excess of the quantities cited in Item 4 must be coordinated with ESQ Environmental Compliance prior to the start in order to evaluate the potential impact to the environment, the need to conform to applicable air emissions regulations, and to determine if additional NEPA documentation is required.
+Any research activities involving the use of chemicals in excess of the quantities cited in Item 4 must be coordinated with ESQ Environmental Compliance prior to the start in order to evaluate the potential impact to the environment, the need to conform with applicable air emissions regulations, and to determine if additional NEPA documentation is required.
 Research activities involving radionuclide air emissions must also coordinate with ESQ Environmental Compliance prior to the start of work.
-This ERF does cover radiological emission and any emissions will be documented and reported in accordance with US EPA NESHAPS Regulations A IEPA rev. October 2010 Page 2 of 10
+This ERF does not cover radiological emission; if they are Yes X No \\\\\ performed in the future additional NEPA coverage is required.
+The selection of an emergency generator may trigger the need for an air permit.
+If a new permit is required additional NEPA coverage is also required.